khasanthika/statistics-blog1/_posts/2025-03-12-The Magic of Sampling.md

 - **Feasibility:**
   - *Census:* Often impractical for very large populations or when resources are limited.
-  - *Sampling:* Offers a feasible alternative to gain insights about the entire population through statistical inference.
+  - *Sampling:* Offers a feasible alternative to gain insights about the entire population.

 - **Data Detail:**
   - *Census:* Provides a complete snapshot of the population at one point in time.